shak-94/sakthikap.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Ph.D. candidate in Mechanical Engineering at CMU advised by Professor Conrad Tucker.
-My research focuses on using Graph Networks to learn particle dynamics and control.
-I have successfully passed my proposal examination and will be defending my Ph.D. thesis in August 2023.
+I am a Postdoctoral Research Associate at the Department of Machine Learning in the School of Computer Science at Carnegie Mellon University.
+My research currently focuses on learning causality from physics simulations.
+Prior to this, I received my Ph.D. in Mechanical Engineering at Carnegie Mellon University.
+The focus of my Ph.D. thesis was on using Graph Networks to learn particle dynamics and control.

 Research Interests
 =======